 Mikhail Bulgakov – author of Master and Margarita

-Mikhail Bulgakov was a Soviet novelist, journalist, short story writer, and playwright; author of internationally acclaimed novel Master and Margarita.
+Mikhail Bulgakov was a Soviet novelist, journalist, and playwright.
+You know, he is an author of great novel Master and Margarita.

 The writer suffered from poor health and became blind in 1939.
 Bulgakov died on March 10, 1940, and was buried in Moscow at the Novodevichy Cemetery.

-In 1916 Bulgakov married Tatiana Lappa, his first of three wives.
+In 1916 Bulgakov married Tatiana Lappa, who became the first of three wives.
 They lived together for twelve very difficult years.
 They survived the misery of the Civil War, she helped him to recover after typhus.
 Eventually, he left the noble girl Lappa.

 Lyubov Belozerskaya, whom he met in 1925, was the second wife of Bulgakov.